 - More senior roles (26% of them, according to our research) are filled by retained executive search consultants than by any other formal hiring process.
 These firms aim to proactively source the right candidate on behalf of the client company.
 They don’t simply forward resumes from applicants.

 - These recruiters work for client companies – the organizations doing the hiring – and not for the executive.
 They are not motivated to find you a new job.
+While they are sometimes referred to as “executive job search firms” that’s really a misnomer.
+Clearly, they will have a key part to play in the executive’s job search, but it’s important that the potential candidate understands the primary motivations of the recruiting firm.

 - Opportunities are generally handled exclusively and with a major focus on confidentiality.
 This means that your long term relationship with recruiter Jane at Korn Ferry is of no value if recruiter Jill of Heidrick and Struggles is managing the search.
 Jill (and her associated recruiting team) needs to be able to find you, or you will not make the longlist.